abdallaadelessa/AndroidImageMap/README.md

 An implementation of an HTML map like element in an Android View:

-- Supports images as drawable or bitmap in layout
+- Supports images as drawable or bitmap or SVG in layout
 - Allows for a list of area tags in xml
 - Enables use of cut and paste HTML area tags to a resource xml  (ie, the ability to take an HTML map - and image and use it with minimal editing)
 - Supports panning if the image is larger than the device screen
 - Supports pinch-zoom
 - Supports callbacks when an area is tapped.
 - Supports showing annotations as bubble text and provide callback if the bubble is tapped

-New in this version:
-By default, the initial image is resized to fit the view dimensions with no regard to maintaining aspect ratio.
-This appears to be the most common use.

-To have the aspect ratio kept: change this (ImageView.java line 54) to from true to false private boolean mFitImageToScreen=true;

 # Xml
 ```